DungeonmasterE/JPEG-python/README.md

-# jpeg-Python (with Quality Factor)
+# JPEG-Python (with Quality Factor)
-A pure Python implementation of the standard JPEG codec, supporting both encoding and decoding of JPEG images.
+A pure Python implementation of the standard JPEG codec.

 # Features
 - JPEG baseline encoding (8-bit, lossy)，encapsulated by JFIF.